Windmills are an icon of this Portuguese archipelago.Read more...

 Azores - When and where to visit

-For swimmers, the sea temperatures also vary relatively little and you will often see people bathing off the beaches throughout the winter, when the lowest sea temperatures are 15–16˚C in February and March.
+For swimmers, the sea temperatures also vary relatively little and you will often see people bathing off the beaches throughout the winter, when the lowest sea temperatures are 15–16°C in February and March.
 The highest are in August and September, with an average of around 22–24°C, and are still a welcoming 21°C even in October.

-There are small variations between the individual islands, with Santa Maria seen as the sunniest, while the western islands are the wettest.
-June and July are the warmest months and should have the most stable weather.
+There are small variations between the individual islands, with Santa Maria seen as the sunniest, while the western islands of Corvo and Flores are the wettest.
+July to September are the warmest months and should have the most stable weather.
 November to January are the wettest.
 April and September normally tend to be the most changeable, but all the old patterns are changing, like everywhere else in the world.
-Every month is a delight in the Azores and even in January we have enjoyed our ritual walker’s lunch of local cheese, fresh bread and a bottle of wine, sitting in a field in bright sunshine without jackets or jerseys.
+Every month is a delight in the Azores and even in January it can be possible to enjoy the walker’s lunch ritual of local cheese, fresh bread and a bottle of wine, sitting in a field in bright sunshine without jackets or jerseys.

 For many the attraction of the Azores is the peace, tranquility, and quiet rural scenes © Tony Zelenoff, Shutterstock

 The greatest attraction for many is the tranquillity and the lack of pollution: the quiet rural scenes of small houses, the pastures, the grazing cows on a stage of lush green grass and the backdrop of a deep blue sea, farmers on horseback with milk churns hanging from their saddles, the little pony cart clattering along the cobbles with more milk churns, the cattle dogs perched on top.
-Then the scenery is so lovely and ever-changing, from sea to coast and often spectacular cliffs, to pastures or stony vineyards, up into forest and hills of often conical shape until culminating in a volcano’s caldera and other heights lost in cloud.
-Blue hydrangeas and the Azores may have become a cliché but to see an island seeming as if a fisherman’s net with extra-large holes had been thrown over it creating a pattern of blue lines and enclosures remains, all the same, a remarkable sight.
+The scenery is the true star of the Azores: ever-changing, from sea to coast and often spectacular cliffs, to pastures or stony vineyards, up into forests and hills of often conical shape until culminating in a volcano’s caldera and other heights lost in cloud.
+Blue hydrangeas and the Azores may have become a cliché but to see an island seeming as if a fisherman’s net with extra-large holes had been thrown over it creating a pattern of blue lines and enclosures remains, all the same, a remarkably lovely sight.

-One gets the impression some routes are devised by office-based bureaucrats, and not by a practical ranger or forester on the ground.
+One gets the impression that some routes are devised by office-based bureaucrats, and not by a practical ranger or forester on the ground.
 However, if you are prepared to risk some possible frustration and the need to fall back upon your own sense of direction, you will enjoy many a memorable walk.
 For those who prefer, guides are available, as listed in the individual island chapters or through the local travel agencies.
 A couple of hours’ walking with a guide gives you a wonderful opportunity to download information, face-to-face, about the Azores.

 Planning an itinerary: which islands?

-For walking, São Jorge has long been supreme, but São Miguel and Faial are fast catching up.
-Then comes Flores, followed by Pico if you want to climb Portugal’s highest mountain.
+For walkers, São Jorge, São Miguel, Faial and Flores are all excellent, and there is Pico if you want to climb Portugal’s highest mountain.
 In truth, there are now walks on every island.
 For cycling, São Miguel is the most developed, with activity companies to guide you, though bikes are easy to rent on Pico and Santa Maria, too.
 São Miguel is best for gardens and Pico has the most accessible native flora.
 Birdwatchers should give priority to São Miguel, São Jorge, Pico and especially Flores and Corvo in the autumn, although the old quarry at Praia on Terceira is also excellent for rare waders at this time, and the airport area of Santa Maria attracts many species as well.